 About Lakeshia Cousin

-Dr. Cousin is a member of the UF Health Cancer Center (Cancer Control and Population Sciences Program) and is a partner with the UF Health Cancer Center Community-Partnered Cancer Disparities Research Collaborative.
+Dr. Cousin is a member of the UF Health Cancer Center (Cancer Control and Population Sciences Program) and partners with the UF Health Cancer Center Community-Partnered Cancer Disparities Research Collaborative.
 She holds memberships in national and international organizations such as the American Nurses Association/Florida Nurses Association, Southern Nurses Research Society, Sigma Theta Tau International Honor Society of Nursing, Oncology Nurses Society, and Society of Behavioral Medicine.
 Dr. Cousin also serves as an editorial board member of Seminars in Oncology Nursing, an international oncology nursing research journal.

 Adult-Gerontology Primary Care Nurse PractitionerAmerican Nurses Credentialing Center